 The Decline of Religion in Christmas

-December 3rd of this year marked the first Sunday of advent.
-In all the hustle and bustle and excitement of Christmas, advent often gets overlooked.
-Advent is a way for us to open hearts and receive God’s Christmas gift- His only son, Jesus.
-It is by honoring the Advent that we can truly appreciate Christmas for what it is, the celebration of the birth of Christ.
+In all the hustle and bustle and excitement of Christmas each year, Advent often gets overlooked.
+Advent is a way for us to open hearts and receive God’s Christmas gift—His only son, Jesus.
+It is by honoring the Advent that we can truly appreciate Christmas for what it is—the celebration of the birth of Christ.
 While nine out of ten Americans celebrate Christmas, increasingly fewer Americans celebrate it as a religious holiday.
 Only 46% of adults in the United States view it solely as a religious holiday, 55% say they view it as religious and secular, and roughly only half of all Americans will attend church that day.
-Ever more Americans are embracing the secularization of Christmas, and abandoning religious aspects of it.
+Ever more Americans are embracing the secularization of Christmas and abandoning religious aspects of it.

 According to the above mentioned poll from Pew Forum, a declining number of Americans believe the elements of the Christmas story.
 Only 66% believe that Jesus was born to a virgin, while 75% believe He was placed in a manger, 68% believe that the magi followed a star to find Him, and only 67% believe that an angel announced the Messiah’s birth to shepherds.
 Just 57% of all Americans, scarcely over half, believe all four of those elements of the nativity.
 Those numbers combined with the the above 70-89% who claim to be Christians, show that not all Christians even believe the basic tenets of Christianity!
 How can we bring the light of Jesus into the world if we don’t even believe the wonder and miracles surrounding His very birth?